bitcoin/bips/bip-update-process.md

 ##### Complete ↦ Closed

-BIPs that had attained the Complete status, i.e. that had been recommended for adoption, may be moved to Closed per the authors’ announcement to the Bitcoin Development Mailing List after not being opposed within four weeks.
+BIPs that had attained the Complete status, i.e., that had been recommended for adoption, may be moved to Closed per the authors’ announcement to the Bitcoin Development Mailing List after not being opposed within four weeks.
 To successfully oppose the move, at least one of the opposers must volunteer to become the BIP’s author or shepherd for the BIP to remain Complete.
 A BIP can also be moved to Closed by the community if it has had Complete status for at least one year,